neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

 - [ ] `git init` - turning the folder into a local repository
 - [ ] show that the folder becomes a repository through the hidden .git folder
 - [ ] show that you can delete the repository by deleting the folder
+- [ ] create a `.gitignore` file and add `.DS_Store` to the file.
+Explain that inside the DS_Store file are listed display configurations by macOS, that are not interesting for our remote repository.
+This is why we want git to ignore it.
+- [ ] explain that everything we add to the `.gitignore` file will not be commited to our remote repository

 ### Git commit